-Step 1.
-MSCL-S Scanning
+MSCL-S Scanning and CT imaging

-Core sections and MAD whole rounds from Core Storage, and core sections depressurized and cut at the dock will be taken to the MSCL Lab.
+Core sections from Core Storage, and conventionalized core sections depressurized and cut dockside will be taken to the MSCL Lab.

 In the MSCL Lab, once the core sections are thermally stable, whole round core sections will be logged by Geotek using the Geotek MSLC-S. Logging will include gamma density, P-wave, magnetic susceptibility, resistivity, and natural gamma.
 See Appendix 12.1.A.4.2 Scanning